 "Fixed-term faculty role is hazy" (September 22, 2009)

 "UNC weighs more tuition hikes" (September 8, 2009)

 "Carolina North plans shift" (August 24, 2009)

 My senior history thesis, "'Too Real to be Funny': Social Protest and Cultural Memory Through Four Post World War II American Operas, 1934-1954," was one of two senior theses to receive the highest honors distinction from the UNC Department of History.
 It covers twenty years of American opera history and features original archival research from the Library of Congress, the Yale Music Library and the Wisconsin Historical Society's Archives.
 You can read a copy of that thesis here.

 My essay, "No More Traipsing Through the Peanut Fields: Jimmy Carter, Campaign Advertising and the Failure of 1980," was published in the spring 2011 issues of both the Yale University and Ohio University Undergraduate History Journals.
 You can read a version of that essay here.

 I'm also a proud and ongoing contributor to Should Does, a Chapel Hill-based online literary community that provides a home for original fiction, essays, poetry and art.
 This collaborative group of fine young writers is graciously sponsored by Carolina Creates, and gives me an opportunity to both write and edit with some dandy literary-minded denizens.

 La Jeune Politique

-I write words, post tweets and ponder Facebook posts as Community Manager for La Jenue Politique, an English-language site that covers French political news.
+I wrote words, posted tweets and pondered Facebook posts as Community Manager for La Jenue Politique / The Atlantic Telegraph, an English-language site that covers French political news.
 It's run by a group of current and recent college undergrads who, as Friends of La Francophonie, believe there's room for a little more depth in the way the English press covers French news.